avkore/FastChat/README.md

 FastChat is a real-time chatting application for android users, made in kotlin, which connects people from around the world.
 You just simply need to install and start using it.

 # **How it works**
+## Sign Up ##
+On this page you will see 4 different components:
+1)Select photo button
+2)Information inputs
+3)Sign Up button
+4)Already have an account TextView

+## Sign In ##
+As usually, Sign In page contains 2-3 items. just mail and password inputs, and of course log in button.
+You need to give info, click on button and start chatting.

+## Main Activity ##
+This is activity, where latest messages are shown.
+On the top right corner of application you will see 2 nav menu items.
+New message, which just sends you to user choosing option and sign out.By clicking on sign out, you log out of application and go to sign in activity.

+## Chat Log ##
+Just simple activity with chat items.
+One text input and send button.
+When you click on send button, the text will be set to both chatlog.

 # Screenshots